-Entering his fifth season of the PPR, Brandon Stone will continue reporting on the City Game of the Week and hosting the Student Athlete Spotlight.
+Entering his sixth season of the PPR, Brandon Stone will continue reporting on the City Game of the Week and hosting the Student Athlete Spotlight.
 This one-time intern now holds a permanent position with KUSI as a reporter.

 After growing up in Santa Barbara, Stone traveled south to San Diego State where he earned a BA in Journalism with a minor in Religious Studies in 2008.
 He got his foot in the door after his 8am newswriting professor announced to the class that there was an opening with Paul Rudy at KUSI as an intern.
 "I did not even wait for class to finish," Stone says.
 "I think the professor made the announcement at 8:03 and I had signed up by 8:10."
 Stone only interned for a few months when he got the news that he would join the PPR team as a field producer.
 "I called up my girlfriend (now fiancée) in Santa Barbara and told her she needed to come to San Diego."